Thanksgiving is right around the corner, so today I’ve got a sweet treat that’s perfect for post-turkey noshing – no bake pumpkin truffles!

 Instructions

-- Break up graham crackers and add them to the food processor.
+- Break up graham crackers into pieces and add them to a food processor bowl.
 Pulse a few times until it forms a fine crumb.

-- Combine graham cracker crumbs with pumpkin puree, sugar, and cinnamon in a bowl.
-Mix until smooth.
+- In a mixing bowl, combine the graham cracker crumbs with the pumpkin puree, sugar, and cinnamon in a bowl.
+Mix until well combined.

-- Roll mixture into balls and place on a baking sheet in the freezer for about 30 minutes (you could also pop them in the fridge if you want to come back to them later on).
-Cooling will help them firm up a bit.
+- Roll the pumpkin mixture into balls and place on a parchment-lined plate or baking sheet in the freezer for about 30 minutes.
+This will help them firm up.

 Notes